vimich/vimich.github.io/README.md

 To set up a secret, go to your `Repository Settings` page, then select `Secrets`.
 Your secret's name will be used in your workflow to reference the data, and you can place the secret itself in the value.

 To use that secret, you can reference it using the secrets context within your workflow.
-If you had a secret named `PASSWORD`, you could reference that as `${{secret.PASSWORD}}`, and store it as an environment variable so that your code can get ahold of it.
+If you had a secret named `PASSWORD`, you could reference that as `${{secrets.PASSWORD}}`, and store it as an environment variable so that your code can get ahold of it.

 > **Task:** Create a secret with name `PASSWORD`.
 In the same step as for the previous task,assign the secret's value to the environment variable `SECRET`.
 What happens if you try to print out the secret. *NB: Although this variable does not have a concrete usecase yet, we will actually apply it in Step 6, where you can choose to integrate with Docker hub.*